fsantanna/pingus/ceu/README.md

 each call to `next_text` that advances the story @NN(adv_1,-,adv_2) removes the current page @NN(pages_3) and sets the next action to perform (i.e., "display a new page") in the variable `current_page` @NN(pages_4).
-@FIG_REF[[story.png]] illustrates a state machine for fast-forwarding words (inside the dashed rectangle) and also the continuation mechanism to advance pages.
+@FIG_REF[[story.png]] illustrates the continuation mechanism to advance pages and also a state machine for fast forwarding words (inside the dashed rectangle).
 The state variable `displayed`
 (ln. @N(dsp_1),@N(dsp_11),@N(dsp_2),@N(dsp_3),@N(dsp_4))
 switches between the behaviors "advancing text" and "advancing pages", which